Mario Cerrito: Human Hibachi series

 The fourth installment, Human Hibachi 3: The Last Supper was announced in August 2024 and filmed in the winter of 2024/2025.
 The film stars scream queen Debbie Rochon and Lloyd Kaufman.
 Production started in December 2024 at Troma Entertainment studios in New York City and continued throughout February 2025 in South Jersey.
+The film premiered December 6th, 2025 at Rowan College at Burlington County.
+It was released to Found TV on February 20, 2026 and Troma Now on March 1, 2026.
+The film won the "Grand Grotesque" award at the Darkside New Jersey Film Festival in February 2026.
+In May 2026, the movie won the “Best Special Effects” award at the New Jersey Horror Con and Film Festival.

 The film series has picked up an international cult following with physical media being found as far as Japan and Australia.
 It has been referred to by some as a modern day cult classic.
 In 2025 English-based horror merchandiser UnusualHorror.com signed the franchise to a merchandise deal.

 Heavy metal rock band Camcorder out of Maryland made a song titled Human Hibachi.
-The song was part of a eight song album featuring found footage movies and listed on Bandcamp.
+The song was part of an eight song album featuring found footage movies and listed on Bandcamp.